Emeraude/ECS/README.md

 ### Components definition

 Defining your components is pretty similar to the definition of systems, except that there is no mandatory member function to define.
-You should define it as a `struct` and you must make it inherit from `Ecs::Component::Base`.
+You should define it as a `struct` and you must make it inherit from `Ecs::Component`.

 ### Component example
 ```cpp